A safe, effective, and natural degreasing spray recipe you'll love. It cleans those tough jobs in our homes, like ovens, stovetops, grills, and more!

 In the natural world, we have vilified Sodium Laureth Sulfate.
 We say it’s a carcinogen and highly toxic to aquatic life.
 In most cases, this is true.
 But did you know that not all SLS is created equal?
 It depends on how it’s processed.

 Check out Dr. Bronner’s Sal Suds rating on the EWG.org – it gets a perfect score!
 Totally nontoxic and safe.

 According to this article,

 Sodium Lauryl Sulfate (SLS) is a surfactant that cuts grease and dirt, generates copious suds, and biodegrades quickly and completely.
-SLS is made by combining a sulfate group with lauryl alcohol from coconut oil, then attaching sodium.
+SLS is made by combining a sulfate group with lauryl alcohol from coconut oil and then attaching sodium.
 If improperly formulated, SLS can irritate skin, but our superb formula uses coco-betaine and lauryl glucoside to counter this.

-Also note that SLS is not a body care product.
+Also, note that SLS is not a body care product.
 I would not use it in my homemade body washes or hand soaps unless you’re actually washing car grease or motor oil off of your hands!
-And definitely don’t use it in your hair – most shampoos in the stores contain SLS and they really dry out and then damage the hair.
+And definitely don’t use it in your hair – most shampoos in the stores contain SLS, and they really dry out and then damage the hair.

 It is meant to clean objects – like clothes, the kitchen, bathrooms, cars, etc.